top of page

 3. Paying monthly ‘rent’.
 Having a direct debit set up for rent and board can eliminate confusion over ‘who bought what’.
 The cost may also be a fraction of a care home.
 The government’s Rent a Room Scheme lets us earn up to a threshold of £7,500 per year tax-free from letting out a room in our home.
 If we earn more than this we’ll need to fill out a tax return.

 5. Contributing to household costs (shopping etc).
-Instead of paying rent and bills, the person we care for could pick up the weekly shop on their card.
+Instead of paying rent and bills, the person we care for could cover the weekly shop.

 7. Paying for a cleaner.
 Paying for a professional cleaner on a weekly or fortnightly basis can help to reduce stress and give us some much-needed free time.

 8. Paying for a subscription.
 For instance, the person we care for could pay for a meal delivery subscription such as Hello Fresh, which makes cooking easier.
-Or maybe they could cover the cost of a subscription to Netflix or Sky.
+Or maybe they could cover the cost of a subscription to Netflix or Sky if they spend a lot of time watching TV.

 9. Covering something small that sparks joy for us.
 Could they pick up a subscription to our favourite magazine, sign up for a monthly flower delivery service or pay for us to go swimming once a week?
 These types of contributions help us to feel valued.

-If the person we care for can't contribute money to our pot, our wider caring circle may be able to support us in other ways.
+If the person we care for can't contribute money, we could see if our wider caring circle can support us in other ways.

 This could be babysitting other children in the household or dropping off groceries when we cannot get to the supermarket.
 ‘Hands-on deck’ support can also be valuable to us.